 Dumbbells are a popular type of free weight, loved by many.

-They invariably make an appearance in every lifter’s training programme, and are often combined with weight machines and barbells.
+They invariably make an appearance in every lifter’s training program, and are often combined with weight machines and barbells.

 But can you really build muscle with JUST dumbbells alone?